 A magnetic clock

 Developing a clock for a fluid-based computer required some creative thinking.
 It needed to be easy to manipulate, and also able to influence multiple droplets at a time.
-The system needed to be scalable so that in the future, a large number of droplets could communicate amongst each other without skipping a beat.
+The system needed to be scalable so that in the future, a large number of droplets could communicate with each other without skipping a beat.
 Prakash realized that a rotating magnetic field might do the trick.

 Katsikis and Prakash built arrays of tiny iron bars on glass slides that look something like a Pac-Man maze.
 They laid a blank glass slide on top and sandwiched a layer of oil in between.
 Then they carefully injected into the mix individual water droplets that had been infused with tiny magnetic nanoparticles.